 Greetings from the Houghton Police Department.
-The City of Houghton, with a population of 7500, is located in the center of the Keweenaw in Michigan’s beautiful Upper Peninsula.
-The Houghton Police Department currently maintains a staff of 7 full time officers and some part time officers.
-It is our goal to maintain a close partnership with the City Council and develop a partnership with our citizens in an effort to provide a safe environment for all.
+The City of Houghton, with a population of 8,300, is located in the center of the Keweenaw in Michigan’s beautiful Upper Peninsula.
+The Houghton Police Department currently maintains a staff of 9 full time officers and some part time officers.
+It is our goal to maintain a close partnership with the City Council and close relationships with our citizens in an effort to provide a safe environment for all.

 Residents of the City who will not be home for a few days or a few months and would like the police department to perform a security check can fill out the following form and return it to the police department.
 Residential Security Check Request (PDF)